Heather O'Reilly: Shelbourne, 2022

 On July 28, 2022, O'Reilly announced that she would be coming out of retirement to play for Irish champions Shelbourne, fulfilling her dream of playing in the UEFA Women's Champions League (UWCL).
 During her participation at Soccer Aid 2022, Arsène Wenger had suggested O'Reilly continue her playing career, which prompted her to look for a suitable UWCL club.
 She found Shelbourne's offer attractive because she is an Irish American.

 O'Reilly made her Shelbourne debut on July 30, 2022, against Sligo Rovers.

 On August 18, 2022, O'Reilly started for Shelbourne in their UEFA Women's Champions League qualifier against Slovenian side Pomurje.
 O'Reilly scored the only goal of the game, a header in the fourth minute.
 Following Shelbourne's elimination from the UEFA Women's Champions League, O'Reilly took temporary leave of the team, stating that she would be "joining back with the team later [in the] season."

 O'Reilly joined back up with Shelbourne in October 2022, returning to action in the side's 2-0 victory against Sligo Rovers.
 O'Reilly enjoyed playing for Shelbourne and was pleased to contribute to their 2022 Women's National League title win: "I didn't think that the team would mean so much to me, and that I would really want to come back and help them win the league.
 I kept an eye on things when I went back home and, when the title race was heating up, I wanted to come back and help in any way that I could."
 She also made a substitute appearance in the 2022 FAI Women's Cup Final, as Shelbourne beat Athlone Town 2–0 to secure a League and Cup Double.

+Other post-retirement

+O'Reilly returned to the North Carolina Courage organization in 2023 to serve as a player-coach for its amateur USL W League side, joking that the team would have to change its name from "North Carolina Courage U23" to "North Carolina Courage U39".
+O'Reilly was rostered for the NC Courage U23 again in 2024, coming into play as a substitute during the team's 3–0 playoff win over the Long Island Rough Riders.

+O'Reilly signed a one-day contract with NJ/NY Gotham FC for a friendly game against Chelsea on August 19, 2024, but did not make the matchday roster after not passing her physical.

-International career (2002–16)
+International career (2002–2016)

 In 2002, while still in high school, O'Reilly was named to the U.S. national team.
 O'Reilly made her first appearance with the United States women's national soccer team on March 1, 2002, against Sweden.

 2002 FIFA U-19 Women's World Cup

-O'Reilly was a key member of USA's U-19 winning team, scoring four goals and created seven.
-This helped the USA youth to win their first World Championship ever for this level.
+O'Reilly was a key member of USA's U-19 World Cup winning team in 2002, scoring four goals and creating seven.
+This helped the USA youth to win the first World Championship ever for this level.